Bunny0821/Fetch-Rewards-Coding-Exercise/README.md

 **Please read this section before executing the code or reading the project files.**

 This project is designed to complete the Fetch Rewards Coding Exercise - Analytics Engineer task and requirements.
+All pipeline is included in the `Fetech_Jesper.ipynb`.
 The code implementation is done using Jupyter Notebook and Google BigQuery.
 The project consists of four parts:

 ## **Part 1: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model**
 In this section, I extracted the nested structure (`rewardsReceiptItemList`) from the Receipts Data Schema and created it as a fourth schema.
 This approach results in a more efficient database model design with higher query performance, avoiding performance bottlenecks.
 This is beneficial for environments with increasing data volumes as described in the problem context.
-The data model design diagram is included in the `Fetech_Jesper.ipynb` and can also be directly viewed in `Blank diagram (1).png`.
+The data model design diagram and all pipeline are included in the `Fetech_Jesper.ipynb` and can also be directly viewed in `Blank diagram (1).png`.

 ## **Part 2: Write Queries that Directly Answer Predetermined Questions from a Business Stakeholder**
 This section uses PostgreSQL dialect and has been tested in the BigQuery environment.
 The two questions I addressed are: